This article has been continued from Part 2: Exercise.

 4 weeks: You start to notice changes in yourself.

-8 weeks: Your friends and family start noticing changes in you.
+8 weeks: Your friends and family begin noticing changes in you.

 12 weeks: Everyone can see that your body is changing for the better.